Credit Union Loans

 - Creditworthiness: A history of borrowing and repaying loans will help you get approved.
 Your credit score is often used to judge creditworthiness.

 There’s nothing wrong with asking somebody at the credit union about these requirements before you apply for a loan.
 A quick conversation can save you (and them) time.
-For example, if you know your credit score, get an informal opinion about whether or not you can qualify, and discuss any issues like a recent foreclosure.
+For example, if you know your credit score, get an informal opinion about whether you can qualify and discuss any issues like a recent foreclosure.

 After you apply, a loan officer will review your application to see if you qualify for the loan.
 Even if you don’t have a solid history of repaying loans or you’ve had a few problems in the past, you still might get approved for a loan.
 Especially at small community institutions, there’s a decent chance that you can speak with a staff member, who will personally review your credit report and your personal situation.
 Sometimes a personal letter can help.
 That will seldom happen at a big bank—if your credit score is too low, there are no exceptions, and a computer will decide everything.